 Not only that, but the head (the cross-end) of the square fits neatly over the edge of the drywall and is long enough that you can be assured that the square is perfectly in place.
-The t-square is by far your largest investment in DIY drywalling, but there is no acceptable substitute.
-You had better just suck... it up and enjoy it.
+The T-square is by far your largest investment in DIY drywalling, but there is no acceptable substitute.
 Your consolation here is that the drywall T-square can be used for things other than drywalling.

-Back in the old days, drywall was fastened to studs with hammer and nail.
+Back in the old days, drywall was fastened to studs with a hammer and nail.
 Today, professional drywall installers use screw guns that automatically load up a new screw whenever they are ready for the next one.
-You would be lucky if you had such a type of screw gun.
-Certainly, for any major drywall installation project, you may want to rent such a screw gun from a rental yard.
+For any major drywall installation project, you may want to rent such a screw gun.

 Sanding Pole and Sanding Sheets

 Mesh sanding sheets fit on the end of the sander with wing nuts.
 Then, the sander and a sanding pole screw together.